kolja/irf-examples/README.md

-Example Games using Instant Rocket Fuel
+Example Games using <a href="http://kolja.github.com/Instant-Rocket-Fuel/">Instant-Rocket-Fuel</a>